-With everyone having fastly different body shapes, running styles, support requirements and budgets, the best shoes for running is an extremely individual topic.
-Word of mouth goes a long way when it comes to choosing the right shoe for you, which is why we asked for recommendations from one of Sydney’s most active run clubs – Vipers RC – founded by Matt Abel and Olly Woolrych, who we featured on our Podcast in Season 1.
+With everyone having fastly different body shapes, running styles, support requirements and budgets, the best running shoes question is very subjective.
+Word of mouth goes a long way when it comes to choosing the right running shoe for you, which is why we asked for recommendations from one of Sydney’s most active run clubs – Vipers RC – founded by Matt Abel and Olly Woolrych, who we featured on our Podcast in Season 1.

 Saucony Freedom (Matt Brown)

 I was a big fan of the Saucony Kinvara for a long time and went through many pairs but that was part of the problem.
 I broke my first sub-3hr marathon in Kinvara’s so you can see why I was a fan but I found that the front sole would wear out so quickly that I could hardly reach 500km in them.